 However, with conglomerates harnessing the systems with ease, we must ensure that access to and education on new ways of working are filtered to SMEs in the beauty industry.
 After all, these businesses make UK beauty what it is.

-As part of its work to support the industry in its technological transition, the Council is working alongside the E-commerce Trade Commission, which has a focus on Ai and technology, to look at the ways in which we can unlock the untapped potential of beauty Ai for SMEs in the beauty space.
+As part of its work to support the industry in its technological transition, the Council is working to spotlight the importance of Ai for growth to the new Government which has a renewed focus on Ai and technology via its new ‘Ai Opportunities Action Plan’.

 Victoria Brownlie, Chief of Policy highlights: ‘Many of the challenges small and micro businesses face centre around a lack of time and resources available to implement new systems.
 What’s more, leaders have to manually juggle the management of several areas of the business with limited staff.
-AI can provide a vital role in addressing this, giving staff more time to do the hands-on jobs they need.’
+Ai can provide a vital role in addressing this, giving staff more time to do the hands-on jobs they need.’

 Although small businesses may not be able to create brand new Ai systems, they could approach the systems as a new, albeit virtual, member of the team.
 Think of it as a tool to spur human inspiration or to do more menial tasks, allowing for your team to ruminate on what really matters.